rafa-porto/coLaunch/README.md

     npx db:generate
 ```

-after that we need to push it to our Neon db
+after that we need to push it to our PostgreSQL database

 ```bash
     npx db:push